My biggest fear is not getting clients.

 - Offer a money-back guarantee (risky).
-As an ultimate show of your confidence in being able to help a client, you could offer a money-back guarantee.
+As an ultimate show of your confidence, you could offer a money-back guarantee.
 Just realize this is a big risk on your part.
 If you choose to go this route, be sure to clearly define the terms of the guarantee, get it in writing, and have it signed.

 Think of a rush fee as a tool.
 It should serve two distinct purposes: